Benzodiazepine Rehab & Detox

 - #91 Diazepam

 Benzodiazepines work by affecting the central nervous system (CNS).
 The effects include sedation, decreased anxiety, muscle relaxation and anticonvulsant activity.
-Benzodiazepine effects on the CNS are thought to be a product of GABA A receptors stimulation and the regulation of the brain’s neurotransmitters, which produces calming effects.
+The effects on the CNS are thought to be a product of GABA A receptors stimulation and the regulation of the brain’s neurotransmitters, which produces calming effects.
 2 Commonly known benzodiazepines include the brand names Valium, Xanax and Klonopin.

 A Brief History on Benzodiazepines